 in that they must become more aware of the issue of sovereign debt, according to Cynthia Steer, managing director of investment strategy at Russell Investments.
 “Conflict within emerging markets in the Middle East is part of a natural evolution,” she told aiCIO, noting that the strife puts a spotlight on the need for institutional investors to transition from focusing on asset allocation to focusing on country-risk.
 “This crisis is reflective of the fact that we, as institutional investors, need to move faster in understanding this.”
 The general position among many investment consultants is that potential client concern would likely be a result of broader worries about the volatility of equity markets worldwide as opposed to worries directly focused on Egypt, with its relatively small, anemic economy.
 “Egypt doesn’t have much direct exposure for our clients given the modest size of its economy and its capital markets – with the lack of Egypt’s economic success possibly being a driver of popular unrest in the first place,” said Matt Stroud, a member of Towers Watson Investment’s Global Investment Committee, responsible for the firm’s views on the economy and markets.

 When asked about opportunities in 2011, J.P.
-Morgan's Thomson said that his team is increasingly interested in emerging markets, as well as credit markers and commercial global real estate.
-"Real estate is still below its pre-crisis levels, and we think there's opportunity there as yields start to normalize," he said.
+Morgan’s Thomson said that his team is increasingly interested in emerging markets, as well as credit markers and.
+“Real estate is still below its pre-crisis levels, and we think there’s opportunity there as yields start to normalize,” he said.

-In contrast to recent research that has shown that pension funds and other institutional investors are backing out of traditional equity and bond allocations and increasingly favoring alternative asset classes, Thomson indicated that he believes global equities represent significant value, with demand especially driven outside the US.
+In contrast to recent research that has shown thatand bond allocations and increasingly favoring alternative asset classes, Thomson indicated that he believes global equities represent significant value, with demand especially driven outside the US.